DOI

 (2022)

-"Predictive Ability of the Emotional Intelligence in Stress Management Skills among Students of Yarmouk University,"
+"Predictive Ability of Emotional Intelligence in Stress Management Skills among Students of Yarmouk University,"

 Jordan Journal of Applied Science-Humanities Series: Vol. 32: